Last Wedding

 Last Wedding is a 2001 Canadian comedy-drama film written and directed by Bruce Sweeney.

-It opened the 2001 Toronto International Film Festival.
-The film won several awards including the award for Best Canadian Film from the Toronto Film Critics Association.
+It premiered as the opening film of the 2001 Toronto International Film Festival.

 Plot summary

 Noah, a weatherproofing specialist, is preparing to marry Zipporah, a country music singer.
 His best friend, Peter, is a Canadian literature professor whose relationship with librarian Leslie is threatened by the arrival of beautiful student Laurel.
 Meanwhile, Noah's and Peter's other close friend Shane, is an architect who has a seemingly wonderful relationship with Sarah, until she graduates and lands a better job than the one he has.